- Location: Nevada

 These schools pack students into fast-paced courses that give them hardly enough instruction to operate a commercial motor vehicle safely and easily.
 It's best to stick with the DMV-certified programs, but if for some reason you can't, watch out for schools that seem too good to be true.

-Any CDL training program that lasts less than three weeks is probably not a good bet; there's just no way to learn all the necessary skills with any proficiency in such a short time.
+Any CDL training program that lasts just a couple weeks is probably not a good bet; there's just no way to learn all the necessary skills with any proficiency in such a short time.
 Also, some training programs offered by commercial carriers may only give you a small amount of driving and classroom time, in an attempt to get you on the road and working for them as soon as possible.

 Nevada licenses its CDL driving schools, so any legitimate school should be fine with your request for the licensing body contact details.
 This will allow you to check whether there have been complaints against the company or anything else that would be a red flag.